Otto Addo: International career

 Although born in Germany, Addo played for the Ghana national team for seven years commencing 1999, his debut being a 5–0 rout of Eritrea on 28 February 1999, and he achieved international prominence when he led the nation in the 2000 African Cup of Nations.
 He started for Ghana as right midfielder in the 2006 FIFA World Cup game against the Czech Republic on 17 June 2006 at the RheinEnergieStadion in Cologne, which Ghana won 2–0.
 In 2006 he played in Ghana's 2–1 win over the United States at the Frankenstadion in Nuremberg.

 Style of play

 Addo was strong in one-on-one situations, physical, creative, and versatile enough to play on both wings, on the inside, and also in the central position, although his main skill was his ability to dribble the ball.

 Coaching career

 Addo started his coaching career with his former club Hamburger SV in 2009, in the process serving as a youth team coach and an assistant manager till 2015.
 In December 2013, Addo was appointed as the head scout of the Ghana national football team prior to the 2014 FIFA World Cup and 2015 Africa Cup of Nations, succeeding Ibrahim Tanko following the 2012 Africa Cup of Nations and 2013 Africa Cup of Nations.
+He later served as an assistant coach at Danish Superliga club FC Nordsjælland during the 2016–17 season.